CtrlK

 Distinctiveness Conflict Risk

 Reasonably specific to API design but could overlap with general coding skills, backend development skills, or documentation skills.
-The REST/GraphQL focus helps but 'API design standards' is somewhat broad.
+The REST/GraphQL focus helps but 'API specifications' is broad enough to potentially conflict.

 2 / 3